Living With Earthquakes

 - Identify an away from windows and objects that could fall on you.
 The Earthquake Country Alliance advises getting as low as possible to the floor.
 People who use wheelchairs or other mobility devices should lock their wheels, bend over, and remain seated until the shaking stops.
 Protect your head and neck with your arms, a pillow, a book, or whatever is available.

-If you are outside when you feel the shaking:
+When you are outside when you feel the shaking:

 - If you are in bed: Stay there and Cover your head and neck with a pillow.
 At night, hazards and debris are difficult to see and avoid; attempts to move in the dark result in more injuries than remaining in bed.